WitnessAngel/witness-angel-recorder/Readme.rst

 - Install a recent "ffmpeg" executable somewhere on your system PATH
 - Install all dependencies using Poetry, and add "Pyobjus" package with pip if you're on OSX
-- Launch "python main.py" for the GUI and its recorder service, or "python main.py --service" for the recorder service only
+- Launch "python main.py" for the GUI app and its recorder service, or "python main.py --service" for the recorder service only

 To generate a standalone version of the program::